Motivic distribution of rational curves and twisted products of toric varieties

 The moduli space of sections of a proper model $\VVV\to \CCC$ is well-defined: adapting the ideas of \cite[Lemme 4.1]{bourqui2009produit} and \cite[Proposition 2.2.2]{chambert2016motivic} we get the following general representability lemma.
-Here we assume that $\VVV$ is projective over the base field $k$. \begin{mylemma} For all non-empty open subset $U \subset V$ and all class $\mdeg \in \Pic ( V )^\vee$, the functor $\mathbf{Hom}_\CCC^\mdeg ( \CCC , \VVV )_{U}$ is representable by a quasi-projective scheme. \end{mylemma} \begin{proof} Let $\LLL$ be an ample invertible sheaf on $\VVV$.
+Here we assume that $\VVV$ is projective over the base field $k$. \begin{mylemma} For any non-empty open subset $U \subset V$ and any class $\mdeg \in \Pic ( V )^\vee$, the functor $\mathbf{Hom}_\CCC^\mdeg ( \CCC , \VVV )_{U}$ is representable by a quasi-projective scheme. \end{mylemma} \begin{proof} Let $\LLL$ be an ample invertible sheaf on $\VVV$.
 For every $d\geqslant 1$, let

 be the functor of morphisms $ \varsigma : \CCC \to \VVV$ such that $\deg ( \varsigma ^* \LLL ) = d $ and

 be the functor of sections $ \sigma : \CCC \to \VVV$ such that $\deg ( \sigma ^* \LLL ) = d $.

 By the existence theorems of Hilbert schemes \cite[4.c]{grothendieck1960techniques}, there exists a quasi-projective $\kb$-scheme $\Hom^d_\kb ( \CCC , \VVV ) $ representing $\HHom^d_ \kb ( \CCC , \VVV )$.
 The condition $\pi \circ \sigma = \mathrm{id}_\CCC$ is closed and thus $\HHom^d_\CCC ( \CCC , \VVV ) $ is a closed subfunctor of $\HHom^d_ \kb ( \CCC , \VVV ) $.
 Therefore it is represented by a quasi-projective scheme $\Hom^d_\CCC ( \CCC , \VVV )$.